6/03 in Yankee History

 1959:At Detroit‚ Mickey Mantle homers off Ray Narleski in the 9th to give the Yankees a 6-5 win.
 New York chase nemesis Frank Lary with 5 runs in the 3rd.

 1958: Led by Mickey Mantle’s 3-run homer in the first‚ the Yanks jump on Dick Donovan‚ who does not retire a batter.
-New York roll to an easy 13-0 win over the White Sox.
+New York roll to a 13-0 win over the White Sox.

 1937: Josh Gibson is credited with a drive that hits just 2 feet below the rim of Yankee